Information security with a system

 - Greater awareness among employees

-Internal audits and management reviews with the participation of top management are the internal levers for achieving this.
+Internally, conducting audits and reviews with the participation of top management acts as effective levers in achieving these objectives.

 The international standard ISO/IEC 27001 can also be implemented, operated and certified independently of other management systems such as ISO 9001 (quality management) or ISO 14001 (environmental management).